NatronGitHub/openfx-misc/README.md

 If you use the Roto plugin in any other host than [Natron](http://natron.inria.fr), you will notice that it doesn't do much.
 It's role is just to provide an entry point for a host-based rotoscoping tool, which provides a roto mask to this plugin.

-### RGBLut and ColorCorrect don't work on Nuke 8
+### ColorLookup and ColorCorrect don't work on Nuke 8

-The plugins using parametric parameters (RGBLut, ColorCorrect) don't work in Nuke 8 on OS X, and maybe on other platforms.
+The plugins using parametric parameters (ColorLookup, ColorCorrect) don't work in Nuke 8 on OS X, and maybe on other platforms.
 The plugins cannot be instanciated, nothing seems to happen, and the following message appears on the console:

     Exception thrown
       basic_string::_S_construct NULL not valid